PECent/SL-3Y/README.md

 Academic performance is represented using **GPA normalized within each academic program**, allowing fair comparison across disciplines.

 ---
+## Departmental Approval Statement

+All experimental protocols were reviewed and approved by the Engineering and Law Departments of Islamic Azad University, Meymeh Branch.
+All academic performance data were harmonized by converting the different grading systems used in Iran and Austria into a unified GPA‑based scale to ensure comparability across students.

+---

 ## Dataset Summary